Sweets from a Stranger (film)

 Ferrini got the idea for the film while writing the film Red Rings of Fear (1978).
 It was produced with a budget of 2 billion Italian lire.
-Retrospective reviewers commented on if the film should be considered a proper giallo, noting it's subdued nature and attempts at Social realism, while noting it's reveal of the killer and violent scenes relate it to the other gialli.
+Retrospective reviewers commented on if the film should be considered a proper giallo, noting its subdued nature and attempts at Social realism, while noting its reveal of the killer and violent scenes relate it to the other gialli.

 Plot

 In Rome a maniac kills several sex workers, torturing them with a razor.
 Soon they are informed that the murderer kills the victims not only with a razor, but delivers the deathblow to them with a bolt gun.
 Stella, a luxury call girl, learns about the murder of Bruna, a fellow streetwalker and old friend.
 Only Bruna's colleagues attend the funeral.
-Nadine, an experienced sex worker with a cheerful but tenacious personality, decides to organize a group of her fellow prostitutes in order to protect themselves and to discover the identity of the serial killer before he strikes again.
+Nadine, an experienced sex worker with a cheerful but tenacious personality, decides to organize a group of her fellow prostitutes to protect themselves and to discover the identity of the serial killer before he strikes again.